 “Sometimes even mentioning itching will make someone scratch,” notes principal study investigator Zhou-Feng Chen, Ph.D., of the Washington University Center for the Study of Itch.

 “Many people thought it was all in the mind, but our experiments show it is a hardwired behavior and is not a form of empathy,” he adds.

-Chen and colleagues recently reported their results in the journal Science.
+Chen and colleagues recently reported their

 To reach their findings, the researchers studied the brain activity of mice as they engaged in contagious scratching.

 First, the team placed the rodents in an enclosure with a computer screen, on which a video was shown of another mouse scratching.
 Within seconds, the mice placed in the enclosure also began scratching.

 “This was very surprising because mice are known for their poor vision,” says Chen.
 “They use smell and touch to explore areas, so we didn’t know whether a mouse would notice a video.
 Not only did it see the video, it could tell that the mouse in the video was scratching.”

 On assessing the brain activity of these mice after viewing the video, they noticed that their suprachiasmatic nucleus (SCN) – an area of the brain involved in regulation of the sleep-wake cycle – showed increased activity.